-A March 2021 survey found that 61% of respondents had used telehealth vs. less than 20% in March 2020.
+A March 2021 survey found that 61 percent of respondents had used telehealth vs. less than 20 percent in March 2020.
 The COVID-19 pandemic created a need for a safe way to visit with a medical provider to get non-emergent medical care, and telehealth was the answer.
 At District Medical Group (DMG), including DMG Children’s Rehabilitative Services (DMG CRS), we offer telehealth appointments and have encouraged patients to use this technology to continue care for themselves and their families.

 While many of our DMG CRS patients have complex conditions, telehealth can still be used to support ongoing treatment and ensure our young patients remain healthy and on course with prescribed treatment plans during the COVID-19 pandemic and beyond.